gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - JVM library with name 'main' is defined with any combination of `java`, `groovy` and `scala` plugins applied
 - Can build legacy jvm library jar using standard lifecycle task
-- When a library named 'main' is defined with the new plugin, conform to the naming conventions of the legacy plugin

 ### Open issues